zlye/RVE/README.md

 merge_samples.py
 - merges SVs VCFs of individuals to group
-- this script uses functions from write_merged.pys
+- this script uses functions from 'write_merged.pys'